 As a practice, the University strives to compensate fully qualified and satisfactorily performing employees at 90% of the competitive market rate.
 Depending upon the position, the market comparisons may be based upon local, regional or national trends.
-The University will exercise financial responsibility in all instances and base compensation increases, when available, will be provided in compliance with that objective.
-Merit and job-related stipends will structured according to specific policy.
+The University will exercise financial responsibility in all instances and compensation increases, when available, will be provided in compliance with that objective.

 2.4 Pay Grades

-The compensation program is subdivided into two (2) sets of pay schedules: exempt (administration) and non-exempt (staff).
-The determination as to whether a position is exempt or non-exempt is based entirely upon government-mandated guidelines that are not arbitrary or at the discretion of the University.
-The individual pay schedules are built upon the information presented in 2.3.1 above; the determination as to the appropriate step within the pay schedule is based upon various policies within this compensation program.
+The compensation program consists of two (2) pay schedules: exempt (administration) and non-exempt (staff).
+The determination as to whether a position is exempt or non-exempt is based upon government-mandated guidelines (the FLSA) and is neither arbitrary nor at the discretion of the University.
+The pay schedules are built upon the information presented in 2.3.1 above; the determination as to the appropriate step is based upon policies within this compensation program.